Chapter 13 Bankruptcy

 The Wage Earner’s Plan: Chapter 13 Bankruptcy

-The attorneys of McIntyre Thanasides Bringgold Elliott Grimaldi & Guito, P.A., help people in Tampa, Sarasota and throughout west central Florida file Chapter 13 bankruptcy.
+The attorneys of McIntyre Thanasides Bringgold Elliott Grimaldi Guito & Matthews, P.A., help people in Tampa, Sarasota and throughout west central Florida file Chapter 13 bankruptcy.
 This form of bankruptcy is a financial reorganization plan for individuals.
 It allows you to set up an affordable plan for repaying some or all of your debt over three to five years.

 Who Can File Chapter 13 Bankruptcy?